 Soldier Honored: Matthew D. Lynch

-Being a Marine was not only Matt Lynch’s desire, it was his destiny, as he sought to follow in the footsteps of his father and older brother.
-A 2001 graduate from Duke University, Lynch immediately enrolled with the Marine Corps and attended Officer Candidate School in Quantico, Virginia.
-He was assigned to the 2nd Battalion, 5th Regiment based out of Camp Pendleton, California and was serving his third tour of duty with his unit in Iraq when on October 30, 2004 he was fatally wounded in the neck by flying shrapnel from an improvised explosive device.
+Being a Marine was not only 1stLt Lynch’s desire, it was his destiny, as he sought to follow in the footsteps of his father and older brother.
+He graduated high school in 1997, having broken many swimming records and excelled as a catcher for the school baseball team.
+A 2001 graduate from Duke University, 1st Lt Lynch immediately enrolled with the Marine Corps and attended Officer Candidate School in Quantico, Virginia.
+He was assigned to the 2nd Battalion, 5th Regiment based out of Camp Pendleton, California and was serving his third tour of duty with his unit in Iraq when he was fatally wounded.